chrismartinio/Front-end/README.md

    https://docs.expo.io/versions/v32.0.0/workflow/android-studio-emulator/

 *Problems occur if watchman isn't installed as rn uses it.

+You will have to change the chatServer line 16 of chatMain.js (currntly http://10.0.0.246:3000/users) to the physical IP address of your computer NOT the local host IP address.
+It should be in your network settings.

 Project Start:
 1. start ngrok server
  $ ./ngrok http 3000